-If your baby is overdue, your baby is still very likely to be going well, even at 41-42 weeks of pregnancy.
-On the other hand, you might be tired, uncomfortable – and just ready to meet your baby.
+If your baby is overdue, your baby is still likely to be going well, even at 41 weeks of pregnancy.
+On the other hand, you might be tired, uncomfortable – and ready to meet your baby.

-Your doctor or midwife will probably recommend regular tests to check on your health and your baby’s health.
-These tests might include an ultrasound to check the amniotic fluid index and an ultrasound to check the biophysical profile.
+During this time, your doctor or midwife will probably recommend regular tests to check on your health and your baby’s health.
+These tests might include an ultrasound to check the amniotic fluid index and an ultrasound to check your baby’s biophysical profile.

-Induction of labour – or ‘being induced’ – is when your doctor or midwife uses drugs or special tools and techniques to get your labour to start.
+Induction of labour – or ‘being induced’ – is when your doctor or midwife uses drugs or special techniques to get your labour to start.

 When you might need induction of labour

-Your doctor or midwife might recommend induction of labour when:
+Your doctor or midwife might recommend induction of labour in these situations:

-- you have health concerns, like high blood pressure or pre-eclampsia
+- You have health concerns, like gestational diabetes or pre-eclampsia.

-- your baby is unwell or there are other concerning signs – for example, changes to your baby’s heart rate or your baby not growing well
+- Your baby is unwell or there are other concerning signs – for example, changes to your baby’s heart rate or growth.